dougeby/IntuneDocs/InTuneDocs/DeployUse/sideload-apps-for-windows.md

     -   CompanyPortal.appx– The Company Portal installation app for Windows Phone 8.1

     -   WinPhoneCompanyPortal.ps1 – A PowerShell script you can use to sign the Company Portal app file so it can be deployed to Windows Phone 8.1 devices

+    Alternatively, you can download the Windows Phone 8.1 Company Portal (offline licensed package) from the [Windows Store for Business](http://businessstore.microsoft.com/).
+The Company Portal app will need to be acquired with an offline license and the appropriate package downloaded for offline use.
+Windows 8 and Windows Phone 8 platform listings in the selection do refer to their 8.1 counterparts.

 2.  **Download the Windows Phone SDK**
     Download the Windows Phone SDK 8.0](http://go.microsoft.com/fwlink/?LinkId=615570) and install the SDK to your computer.
 This SDK is needed to generate an application enrollment token.